Super heavy-lift launch vehicle: Cancelled designs

 Based on the recommendations of the Stafford Synthesis report, First Lunar Outpost (FLO) would have relied on a massive Saturn-derived launch vehicle known as the Comet HLLV.
-The Comet would have been capable of injecting 254.4 t into low earth orbit and 97.6 t on a Trans-Lunar Injection (TLI) making it one of the most capable vehicles ever designed.
+The Comet would have been capable of injecting 254.4 t into LEO and 97.6 t on a Trans-Lunar Injection (TLI) making it one of the most capable vehicles ever designed.
 FLO was cancelled during the design process along with the rest of the Space Exploration Initiative.

 The U.S. Ares V for the Constellation program was intended to reuse many elements of the Space Shuttle program, both on the ground and flight hardware, to save costs.
 The Ares V was designed to carry 188 t and was cancelled in 2010.

 The Shuttle-Derived Heavy Lift Launch Vehicle ("HLV") was an alternate super heavy-lift launch vehicle proposal for the NASA Constellation program, proposed in 2009.

 A 1962 design proposal, Sea Dragon, called for an enormous 150 m tall, sea-launched rocket capable of lifting 550 t to low Earth orbit.
 Although preliminary engineering of the design was done by TRW, the project never moved forward due to the closing of NASA's Future Projects Branch.

 The Rus-M was a proposed Russian family of launchers whose development began in 2009.
 It would have had two super heavy variants: one able to lift 50–60 tons, and another able to lift 130–150 tons.

 SpaceX Interplanetary Transport System was a 12 m diameter launch vehicle concept unveiled in 2016.
 The payload capability was to be 550 t in an expendable configuration or 300 t in a reusable configuration.
-In 2017, the 12 m evolved into a 9 m diameter concept Big Falcon Rocket, which became the SpaceX Starship.
+In 2017, the design evolved into a 9 m diameter concept Big Falcon Rocket, which became the SpaceX Starship.